 Even if it doesn’t always look the way we expect it to.
 And even if it doesn’t look the way we want it to.
 And especially when it doesn’t look the way we think it should.

-Today I want to encourage you, my fellow believer, to pray for healing, even as I remind you with great gentleness that the healing of our souls has already been made possible, and the complete healing of our bodies and minds will only ever come in heaven.
+Today I want to encourage you, my fellow believer, to pray for good health, even as I remind you with great gentleness that the healing of our souls has already been made possible, and the complete healing of our bodies and minds in perfect health will only ever come in heaven.

 I urge you to ask for your friend’s sickness to be removed even as I whisper assurances in your ear that times of trial bring growth and refinement and strength and the sweetness of His presence like we’ve never experienced it before.